PART1—SCOPE AND APPLICATION

 R106.1.1 Information on construction documents.

 Construction documents shall be drawn upon suitable material.
-Electronic media documents are permitted to be submitted when approved by the building official.
+Electronic media documents are permitted to be submitted where approved by the building official.
 Construction documents shall be of sufficient clarity to indicate the location, nature and extent of the work proposed and show in detail that it will conform to the provisions of this code and relevant laws, ordinances, rules and regulations, as determined by the building official.
-Where required by the building official, all braced wall lines, shall be identified on the construction documents and all pertinent information including, but not limited to, bracing methods, location and length of braced wall panels, foundation requirements of braced wall panels at top and bottom shall be provided.

 R106.1.2 Manufacturer’s installation instructions.